 - 1. If you haven't tried out your video or sound options with GoToMeeting before, contact the virtual meeting coordinator for a practice run prior to the board meeting. - 2.
 Arrive at the meeting 10-15 minutes early to do any sound or video troubleshooting. - 3.
-Use a webcam and keep it on, even when you are not speaking (this enables other virtual and physical participants to see that you are engaged and respond to your visual cues). - 4.
+Use a webcam (this enables other virtual and physical participants to respond to your visual cues). - 4.
 If all six webcam slots are filled, virtual attendees who will be speaking have webcam priority.
 Use chat to negotiate this with the other virtual attendees. - 5.
 Use a headset, mic, or phone you have tested before the meeting. - 6.
 Turn your headset or mic on mute when you aren't talking to avoid audio feedback issues. - 7.
 Don't multi-task. - 8.
 Participate in a quiet space with minimal distractions to minimize disruptions.